J. L. Womersley: Manchester

 Commissioned by Manchester Corporation, Womersley was not afforded the freedom in private practice that he had enjoyed in Sheffield.
 Wilson & Womersley were employed to design the largest covered shopping centre of its time, the Arndale Centre, constructed in 1972 but were restricted by conflicts with the City Engineer and with the limiting specification that the display windows would be introspective, a feature which the architects warned, "would not be attractive."
 This American-inspired design provoked the author Bill Bryson to observe that the mustard tiles rendered the Arndale, "the world's largest gents' lavatory."

 More successful was involvement in aid to the City in its problems of land shortage during the 1960s.
 The practice was commissioned by a joint committee of the Cheshire County, Manchester City and Wilmslow Borough Councils to prepare a Comprehensive Plan for the Development of Wilmslow.
 Published in 1966, the Plan was followed by the construction of housing for Mancunians at Colshaw Farm.

 In 1976, Womersley was appointed Chairman of the Albert Memorial Restoration Committee, which raised £50,000 to conserve the stonework and rescue the Albert Memorial, Albert Square, Manchester, from being dismantled by Manchester City Council.
 Memorial Committees had been set up throughout Britain following the death of Queen Victoria's Consort in 1861 and the statue was designed by Matthew Noble, a statue set within a canopy in the style of the Scott monument in Edinburgh.
 The bricks were donated by the Manchester Brickmakers Protection Society and was unveiled in 1867 and gifted to the City of Manchester.
 However, a regular maintenance programme was not put in place and the monument deteriorated, partly from the iron railings being removed during the ‘Scrap for Victory’ campaign in World War II and the City Council resolved to dismantle it in 1971.
-Manchester's Albert Memorial Appeal Committee was formed in February 1976 and appointed J. L. Womersley as its chairman, with him, Antony Pass from the Planning Department.
+Manchester's Albert Memorial Appeal Committee was formed in February 1976 and appointed Womersley as its chairman, with him, Antony Pass from the Planning Department.
 The committee were tasked to convince a city that a purely decorative and unfashionable monument which had been condemned not long before was worth salvaging by public subscription.
 The revenue for the original memorial was raised by public revenue, a fact noted in the inscription on the base of the memorial, and the funds for its restoration were also financed by public appeal, with car and lapel stickers produced to raise awareness.
 It is listed as a Grade 1 Building of Special Architectural and Historic Interest.